-Severe complications can be in severely weakened, emaciated children, as well as in children with immunodeficiency.
-The danger of chickenpox for newborns and infants under one year old, causes and symptoms, diagnosis and treatment Chickenpox in a nine-month-old child treatment
+Severe complications can occur in severely weakened, malnourished children, as well as in children with immunodeficiency.
+The danger of chickenpox for newborns and infants up to one year old, causes and symptoms, diagnosis and treatment Chickenpox in a nine-month-old child treatment

-Chickenpox is an infectious disease caused by the varicella-zoster virus, which belongs to the herpes family.
-It is characterized by an increase in temperature, a rash with various elements (from spots to crusts), severe itching and catarrhal phenomena.
+Chicken pox is infection, caused by the varicella zoster virus, which belongs to the herpes family of viruses.
+It is characterized by fever, a rash with various elements (from spots to crusts), severe itching and catarrhal phenomena.

-A feature of the herpes simplex virus type 3 is its volatility.
-In a poorly ventilated room, it can spread up to 20 m, and any person who has not had chickenpox can become infected.
+A feature of type 3 herpes virus is its volatility.
+In a poorly ventilated area, it can spread up to 20 m, and anyone who has not had chickenpox can become infected.

-Chickenpox is most common in preschool children, but it is extremely rare in children under 6 months of age.
+Chickenpox most often occurs in children before school age, but it is extremely rare in children under 6 months.

-In newborns, chickenpox has an extremely severe course.
+In newborn children chicken pox has an extremely severe course.
 They are often diagnosed with atypical forms of chickenpox.

-By the age of 6, 70% of children have chickenpox antibodies and immunity for the rest of their lives.
+By age 6, 70% of children have antibodies to chickenpox and are immune for the rest of their lives.

-After a person has chickenpox, antibodies to herpes simplex virus type 3 appear, and an immune response is formed to the re-introduction of the virus.
-But with immunodeficiency, shingles or a repeated case of chickenpox may develop, since the virus continues to "live" in the nerve ganglia, it is impossible to completely recover.
+After a person has chickenpox, they develop antibodies to the herpes virus type 3, and an immune response is formed to the re-introduction of the virus.
+But with immunodeficiency, shingles or a repeated case of chickenpox may develop, since the virus continues to “live” in the nerve ganglia and it is impossible to completely recover.

 Shingles most often affects people with immunodeficiency.
-A feature of this disease is that the rash does not spread over the entire skin, but along the course of the nerve, for example, along the intercostal space or on the face along one of the branches of the facial or trigeminal nerve.
-The disease is unpleasant, its prodromal period is especially unpleasant, often the sick person does not associate it with the manifestation of herpes infection.
+A feature of this disease is that the rash does not spread over the entire skin, but along the course of the nerve, for example, along the intercostal spaces or on the face along one of the branches of the facial or trigeminal nerve.
+This disease is unpleasant, its prodromal period is especially unpleasant; often the patient does not associate it with the manifestation of herpes infection.

-Until the 18th century, chickenpox was not considered an independent disease, it was considered one of the manifestations of smallpox.
-And only at the beginning of the 20th century, the first descriptions of the virus appeared - the causative agent of the disease in the contents of the bubbles.
-It was only in the 40s of the twentieth century that a description of the varicella-zoster virus appeared.
+Until the 18th century, chickenpox was not considered as an independent disease; it was considered one of the manifestations smallpox.
+It was only at the beginning of the 20th century that the first descriptions of a virus - the causative agent of the disease - appeared in the contents of vesicles.
+And only in the 40s of the twentieth century a description of the chickenpox virus appeared.

 How does chickenpox manifest in children?
 Course of the disease

-Usually, after contact with a sick person, after 11 - 21 days (this is the incubation period of chickenpox), the first signs of chickenpox appear in a child.
-A long incubation period often provokes a little confusion among the parents.
+Usually, after contact with a sick person, after 11–21 days (this is the incubation period of chickenpox), the first signs of chickenpox appear in a child.
+The long incubation period often causes a little confusion among parents.

-It would seem that the meeting with the patient was long ago, and the threat of getting sick has already passed, and then the child begins to complain of body aches, chills appear, the temperature rises to 38 - 39 ˚С, nasal discharge appears, the baby becomes lethargic, sleepy.
-Since a lot of time passes after contact with the patient, mothers cannot always understand that these are the first symptoms of chickenpox in children.
+It would seem that the meeting with the patient was a long time ago, and the threat of getting sick has already passed, and then the child begins to complain of body aches, chills appear, the temperature rises to 38 - 39 ˚C, nasal discharge appears, the baby becomes lethargic and drowsy.
+Since a lot of time passes after contact with a patient, mothers cannot always understand that these are the first symptoms of chickenpox in children.

-A rash appears after a day or two.
+After a day or two, a rash appears.
 It is initially small-spotted or spotted.
-Children usually complain of itching, babies under the age of four may cry and behave anxiously.
-During the day, the spots turn into bubbles filled with serous contents.
-After a few days, the bubbles break open, and crusts form on the skin in their place.
-After the crust has come off, the wound heals completely without leaving scars.
+Children usually complain of itching, children up to four years may cry and act restless.
+Within a day, the spots turn into vesicles filled with serous contents.
+After a few days, the blisters open, and in their place crusts form on the skin.
+After the crust comes off, the wound heals completely, leaving no scars.

-It should be noted that the rash appears (falls asleep) every 2 to 3 days for 3 to 7 days, because all the elements of the rash are different (polymorphic).
+It should be noted that the rash appears (sprinkles) every 2 - 3 days for 3 - 7 days, therefore all the elements of the rash are different (polymorphic).

-The child is contagious two days before the first signs of the disease appear, during the period of rashes and up to seven days from the moment of the last pouring.
+The child is contagious two days before the first signs of the disease appear, during the period of rashes and up to seven days from the moment of the last addition.

-It should be noted that usually the younger the child is, the easier it is to tolerate the disease.
-It is easier for a baby 3 years old than for an adult to survive this period.
+It should be noted that usually younger age child, the easier he tolerates the disease.
+It is easier for a 3-year-old child to survive this period than for an adult.

-• the appearance of a rash is staged.
-The stage of the rash is a spot-bubble-the appearance of crusts.
-The rash appears on the entire body of the child, except for the palms and feet.
-Chickenpox also has a rash on the scalp;
+• The appearance of the rash varies in stages.
+Stages of the rash - spot-bubble-appearance of crusts.
+The rash appears on the child's entire body, except the palms and feet.
+Chickenpox is also characterized by a rash on the scalp;

-• undulating appearance of a rash, when, after the appearance of a rash, there is a short-term lull.
+• wave-like appearance of the rash, when after the appearance of the rash there is a short-term lull.

 Other symptoms of the disease:

 • viral conjunctivitis.
-It appears, as a rule, when the first branch of the trigeminal nerve is damaged by the herpes virus.
-When viral conjunctivitis appears, children may complain of discomfort in their eyes, they will say that it is unpleasant or painful for them to look at the light, tears flow from their eyes;
+It usually appears when the herpes virus affects the first branch of the trigeminal nerve.
+When viral conjunctivitis appears, children may complain of discomfort in the eyes, they will say that it is unpleasant or painful for them to look at the light, tears flow from their eyes;

 • vulvovaginitis in girls;

 • stomatitis - the appearance of a rash on the mucous membranes of the mouth.
-In the event of a rash in the mouth of a child, you should contact your doctor for further examination and a possible change in treatment tactics.
+If a rash appears in the child’s mouth, you should contact your doctor for further examination and possible changes in treatment tactics.

 Swimming with chickenpox